taishi-i/awesome-ChatGPT-repositories/docs/README.en.md

 ## The latest additions 🎉

-**Awesome-lists**
- * [awesome-gpts-prompts](https://github.com/ai-boost/awesome-gpts-prompts) - Curated list of chatgpt prompts from the top-rated GPTs in the GPTs Store.

 **Chatbots**
- * [smalltalk](https://github.com/tinystruct/smalltalk) - A tinystruct-based chat module which integrated with @OpenAI GPT-3 / 3.5-turbo / ChatGPT. @tinystruct
- * [maid](https://github.com/mobile-artificial-intelligence/maid) - Maid is a cross-platform Flutter app for interfacing with GGUF / llama.cpp models locally, and with Ollama and OpenAI models remotely.

-**Langchain**
- * [PIXIU](https://github.com/chancefocus/pixiu) - This repository introduces PIXIU, an open-source resource featuring the first financial large language models (LLMs), instruction tuning data, and evaluation benchmarks to holistically assess financial LLMs.
-Our goal is to continually push forward the open

-**Others**
- * [ChatGPT-DeMod](https://github.com/4as/chatgpt-demod) - Tampermonkey/Greasemonkey script that hides the moderation results when communicating with ChatGPT.
+ * [pandas-ai](https://github.com/sinaptik-ai/pandas-ai) - Chat with your data (SQL, CSV, pandas, polars, noSQL, etc).
+PandasAI makes data analysis conversational using LLMs (GPT 3.5 / 4, Anthropic, VertexAI) and RAG.

+**Browser-extensions**
+ * [nonebot_plugin_naturel_gpt](https://github.com/kromiose/nonebot_plugin_naturel_gpt) - An AI chat plugin based on the NoneBot framework, integrating with the OpenAI text generation API, implementing features such as custom/switchable robot personality, chat memory, etc.

+**Unity**
+ * [open-saas](https://github.com/wasp-lang/open-saas) - A free, open-source SaaS app starter for React & Node.js with superpowers.
+Production-ready.
+Community-driven.

+**Openai**
+ * [hello-ai](https://github.com/xxxily/hello-ai) - It is not AI that takes away your job, but the people who master the use of AI tools.
+The most deadly blow is to destroy you, what does it have to do with you "The Three-Body Problem".

-_Updated on February 13, 2024_ (A total of 1418 repositories listed.)
+_Updated on February 16, 2024_ (A total of 1422 repositories listed.)

 ## Table of contents